Can Isopods Drown? Find Our Here

 Exhaustion sets in quickly.
 Isopods aren't swimmers.
 They'll paddle around desperately trying to find an exit point, and if they don't find one within a few minutes, they'll exhaust themselves and drown.

-The Paludarium Problem
+The Bioactive Setup Problem

-Part of the issue is that isopods are naturally drawn towards moisture.
-They need it to breathe, after all.
-So a water dish looks appealing to them – right up until they fall in and can't get out.
-Scientists have noted that isopods haven't fully "completed" their evolutionary transition from sea to land.
-Their instincts don't always steer them away from water the way you might expect.
+Some keepers report finding drowned isopods in their water dishes every few days.
+It's properly frustrating, especially when you've invested in a nice colony of premium species.
+Part of the issue is that isopods are naturally drawn towards moisture — they need it to breathe, after all.
+So a water dish looks appealing to them, right up until they fall in and can't get out.
+Their evolutionary transition from sea to land isn't fully "completed" — their instincts don't always steer them away from water the way you might expect.
+For more on this transition see our isopod evolution article.

 How to Prevent Your Isopods From Drowning

-The good news is there are several straightforward ways to reduce or prevent isopod drownings in your enclosure.
+Properly several straightforward ways to reduce or prevent isopod drownings in your enclosure.

 Add Escape Routes to Water Dishes